 Information Sharing Between Hospitals and Dialysis Centers

-Communication is key when it comes to everyone receiving the best care.
+Communication is key when it comes to every patient receiving the best care.
 For people who need dialysis, information comes from many sources and often there is a communication breakdown.
-When someone is admitted to a hospital as an in-patient, his/her dialysis center doesn’t always receive all the information needed.
+When a patient is admitted to a hospital as an in-patient, their dialysis center doesn’t always receive all the information needed.
 This is often due to the dialysis center not receiving admitting or discharge information, incompatible electronic records systems, different priorities and lack of standardized content.
 If everyone is in the know, adverse events like medication mismanagement and readmittance can be greatly reduced and patient care improved.